wagtail/wagtail/docs/topics/streamfield.rst

 .. note::
    StreamField is not a direct replacement for other field types such as RichTextField.
 If you need to migrate an existing field to StreamField, refer to :ref:`streamfield_migrating_richtext`.

+.. versionchanged:: 3.0

+  The ``use_json_field=True`` argument was added.
+This indicates that the database's native JSONField support should be used for this field, and is a temporary measure to assist in migrating StreamFields created on earlier Wagtail versions; it will become the default in a future release.

 .. _streamfield_template_rendering: